Joanne1980/love-running/.github/ISSUE_TEMPLATE/user-story.md

 ---
 name: User Story
 about: This is our default user story
-title: Submitting answer
+title: User story
 labels: ''
 assignees: ''

 ---

+"in order" "as a" "I can"
+"As a" "I can" "so that"

-In order to give my opinion as a user I can select and submit my answer
+In order to receive benefit as a role, I can goal/desire:

+##Acceptance Criteria: